HackEurope: Agency, aura farming and the great divide

 Take that away, and a lot of people stall.

-There are people who use AI to compound agency, and there are people stuck in prompt & pray.
+There are people who use AI to compound, and there are people stuck in prompt & pray.

 There are people who move, and there are people who wait.

-And the gap between them does not stay small, because everything around them is compounding.
+And the gap between them does not stay small.
 If you move, you get feedback, you learn, you improve, and you move again.
-If you wait, you are not just standing still, you are falling behind a system that is getting faster without you.
+If you wait, you are not just standing still, you are falling behind.
+The rule of compounding holds - both ways.

 At some point, hesitation is not neutral anymore and it will cost you.

-We are used to thinking the advantage comes from knowing more, or even building better.
+We are used to thinking the advantage comes from knowing more or building better.

 The difference is increasingly just whether you decide to move.